lambdaclass/starknet_stack/README.md

 ## Trust assumptions

 - There is currently no way to validate whether a proof of an execution is related to a specific transaction.
 This is planned for the future
 - The fact that the prover pool requests the blocks/transactions from the sequencer means that there needs to be trust between them, which is why running a trusted node alongside the proving pool is encouraged.
-Because we use BFT consensus, the alternative could be to query 2/3 of the nodes in order to validate consensus (although this has its own set of downsides)
+Alternatively, because we use BFT consensus, the user could also query 2/3 of the nodes in order to validate consensus (although this has its own set of downsides)